aviks/SMTPClient.jl/README.md

 `send(url, to-addresses, from-address, message-body, options)`

-send an email. `url` should be of the form `smtp://server:port`.
+send an email.
+   * `url` should be of the form `smtp://server:port`.
-Authentication information (ie, username/password) is provided via the `SendOption`.
-So is the option of whether the server requires TLS.
-`to-address` is a one dimensional array of Strings. `from-address` is a String.
+   * `to-address` is a one dimensional array of Strings.
+   * `from-address` is a String.
 All addresses must be enclosed in angle brackets.
-`message-body` must be a RFC5322 formatted message body provided via an IO.
+   * `message-body` must be a RFC5322 formatted message body provided via an `IO`.
+   * `options` is an object of type `SendOptions`.
+It contains uthentication information, as well as the option of whether the server requires TLS.